Third stimulus check: Here's what could delay or lower your payment

 The tax agency's backlog is partially due to the pandemic, which prompted the IRS to shift its workers to remote work.
 When that happened, it stored paper tax returns in trailers until it could get to them.
 At the end of January, it still had 6.7 million returns awaiting processing.

-People should file an electronic return in 2020 to ensure faster processing of their taxes, as well as their refunds and stimulus payments, IRS and Treasury officials said on Friday.
+People should file an electronic return in 2020 to ensure faster processing of their taxes, as well as their refunds and stimulus payments, IRS and Treasury officials said February 12.

 You moved or changed your bank account